 The mesh pocket was large enough to store a small external battery.
 The full zipper makes it easy to access gadgets inside.

 Just as the ECEEN impressed us in terms of weight, it also gets points for having an affordable and reasonable price tag.
 The panel is nothing special; it's a basic foldable panel with a midsize capacity, but the price tag is reasonable for the quality and design of the product.
 If you're looking for an affordable, but still very functional panel, the ECEEN is a great option.
 Its efficiency and quick charging speed make it a no-brainer for our Best Buy Award Winner.

-The ECEEN is a compact, fast-charging machine, earning it our Best Buy Award this season.
+The ECEEN is a compact, fast-charging machine, earning it our Best Buy Award.